danielbrownmsm/arduinoGames/README.md

 # arduinoGames
 programs for a small console consisting of an ATMega2560, 8x8 red LED matrix, a buzzer, and a 2-axis jostick with a button.

-# Games that have been completed
+# Games that have been tested and work
  - none

-# List of games that have been started on
+# Games that have been completed (probably)
- - snake
  - canyon runner
- - tetris
  - block stack
  - 21/blackjack
+ - guessing game?
+ - coin flip

+# List of games that have been started on (roughly in order of completedness)
- - reaction timer
+ - tron
  - battleship?
+ - google dino game
+ - tetris
+ - calculator
  - options menu
+ - reaction timer
  - pinball
- - google dino game
- - calculator???
- - guessing game?
- - coin flip
- - tron
+ - snake

-# List of games that are just kinda vibin right now
+# List of games that are just kinda vibin right now (in absolutely no particular order)
  - paint
  - yahtzee?
  - timer?????